NielsSkovgaard/starwars/README.md

 - **Services**
   - The PlanetService resides in the layer on top of the PlanetRepository interface and invokes its methods (that are implemented further down in PlanetMongoDbRepository.

   - The SwapiService handles the external integration with SWAPI (<https://swapi.co/api/planets/>) plus caching of all relevant SWAPI data.
-Also see: [External Integration: SWAPI (Star Wars API)](#external-integration-swapi-star-wars-api).
+See also [External Integration: SWAPI (Star Wars API)](#external-integration-swapi-star-wars-api).

 - **Presentation (API)**
   - This has the Controllers that define the REST operations and routing, as well as the PlanetDto model class (as a Data Transfer Object), and mappers for mapping between PlanetDto and Planet (in Domain).